normaltusker/kotlin-mcp-server/README.md

 - **Examples:** Industry-specific examples in the README
 - **Troubleshooting:** Comprehensive troubleshooting section included
 - **Best Practices:** Follow the tool usage guidelines for optimal results

+---

+## 📄 **Version Information**

+**Current Version:** `V2.0` - AI-Enhanced Modular Architecture
+**Release Date:** August 2025
+**Compatibility:** Backward compatible with V1.0 projects
+**Next Release:** V2.1 planned for minor enhancements and bug fixes

+**Release Notes:**
+- 🤖 AI-powered code generation with production-ready implementations
+- 🏗️ Modular architecture for better maintainability
+- 🌍 Dynamic configuration system for cross-platform compatibility
+- ⚡ Enhanced performance and reliability improvements
+- 🛡️ Advanced security and compliance features

+For detailed version history, see the **Revision History** section at the top of this document.